jina-ai/finetuner/README.md

     ],
 )
 ```
+This code snippet describes the following steps:

+* Login to Jina AI Cloud.
+* Select backbone model, training and evaluation data for your evaluation callback.
+* Start the cloud run.

-Here, the training data used is gathered from the Jina AI Cloud, however data can also be passed as a CSV file or DocumentArray, as described [here](https://finetuner.jina.ai/walkthrough/create-training-data/).
+You can also pass data to Finetuner as a CSV file or a `DocumentArray` object, as described [in the Finetuner documentation](https://finetuner.jina.ai/walkthrough/create-training-data/).

-Fine-tuning might take 5 minutes to finish.
-You can later re-connect your run with:
+Depending on the data, task, model, metaparameters, fine-tuning might take some time to finish.
+You can leave your jobs
+to run on the Jina AI Cloud, and later reconnect to it, using code like this below:

 ```python
 import finetuner